EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

     a.
 Access the API collection URL to get collection metadata, which provides information on available data query types, parameters, spatial extents, and temporal extents (e.g. ```https://api.eumetnet.eu/fi-fmi/edr/collections```)
     b.
 Browse collection metadata to find collections and parameters to data that are available from that API.
     c.
 Decide what data you want to get (e.g. collection type, collection, type of data, time, geographic extent, output formats, other parameters)
     d.
-Formulate the access request by combining the API base URL, collection, and parameters according to the OGC-API EDR [specification](https://ogcapi.ogc.org/edr).
+Formulate the access request by combining the API base URL, collection, and parameters according to the OGC-API EDR [specification](https://ogcapi.ogc.org/edr)

-> [to be updated] follow formats specified in metadata, e.g. date and time

 #### How to Send the Access Request